datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions2

-Run `date-range.sh` on all four of the seasonal data files, using a wildcard expression for the files.
+Run `date-range.sh` on all four of the seasonal data files using `seasonal/*.csv` to match their names.

 *** =hint2